tascott/peloton-node/README.md

 - Authenticate with Peloton using your credentials
 - Create/update `session.json` with your session token
 - Fetch all new workouts from Peloton's API
-- Save basic workout info to the `peloton_workouts` database
+- Save basic workout info to the `detailed_workouts` table
 - Stop when it reaches workouts that are already in the database

 ### 2. Detailed Workout Processing